Glossary

 Definition: digital rights management (DRM)

 Digital Rights Management (DRM) is the use of technology to control and manage access to copyrighted material.
-It helps individuals and companies protect access to and use of their digital assets, which is necessary with today's technological developments.
+It helps individuals and businesses protect access to and use of their digital assets, which is necessary with today's technological advances.

 DRM aims to protect the rights of the copyright owner and prevent unauthorized distribution and modification of content.
 It can save companies valuable time and money in protecting assets and also save lengthy legal proceedings when material is used without permission.